 The most common causes of splenic infarction are haematological disease or thromboembolism.

-- Haematological disorders are the most common cause of splenic infarction, such as leukaemia or lymphoma, myelofibrosis, Sickle Cell Disease, Chronic Myeloid Leukaemia, Polycythaemia Rubra Vera, or hypercoagulable states.
+- Haematological disorders* such as lymphoma, myelofibrosis, Sickle Cell Disease, Chronic Myeloid Leukaemia, Polycythaemia Rubra Vera, or hypercoagulable states

-- Embolic disorders are less common, including endocarditis, AF, infected aneurysm grafts, or post-MI mural thrombus
+- Embolic disorders such as endocarditis, atrial fibrillation, infected aneurysm grafts, or post-MI mural thrombus

 Other rarer causes include vasculitis, trauma (including blunt trauma or torsion of a ‘wandering’ splenic artery), collagen tissue diseases, or surgery (pancreatectomy or liver transplantation).

-Classically, patients will present with left upper quadrant abdominal pain, radiating to the left shoulder (known as Kehr’s sign).
+Classically, symptomatic patients will present with left upper quadrant abdominal pain, which may radiate to the left shoulder.

-Less common symptoms include fever and nausea & vomiting, however in a significant number of patients, splenic infarcts can be completely asymptomatic, diagnosed purely by imaging or laparotomy/laparoscopy.
+Less common symptoms include fever, nausea or vomiting, or pleuritic chest pain.
+However in a significant number of patients, splenic infarcts can be completely asymptomatic, diagnosed purely by imaging or explorative surgery.

 On examination, LUQ tenderness is common.
 Other signs may be present depending on any complications that may have developed, as discussed below.

-The gold standard investigation for suspected splenic infarction is a CT scan with contrast.
+The gold standard investigation for suspected splenic infarction is a CT abdominal scan with IV contrast (Fig. 2).

 Routine bloods, including FBC, U&Es, LFTs, and coagulation screen, will aid diagnosis, especially if a haematological or thromboembolic cause is suspected.
 WCC have been shown to be high in around half of cases and raised d-dimer levels may also aid the diagnosis.